Patient Portal LOGIN NEW USER đź’ł Pay Bill

 Uses or Disclosures that do require your authorization:

-We are required to obtain your written authorization prior to the use or disclosure of psychotherapy notes unless such notes are required for purposes as stated above, or as otherwise allowable by law.
+• Psychotherapy Notes: We will obtain your written authorization before using or disclosing psychotherapy notes, unless such notes are required for purposes as stated above, or are otherwise allowed by law to be used or disclosed.

-We are required to obtain your written authorization prior to the use or disclosure of your PHI for marketing or sale purposes, or any other purposes not referenced in this Notice of Privacy Practices.
+• Other Uses and Disclosures: We will obtain your written authorization before using or disclosing your PHI for any purpose that is not referenced in this Notice of Privacy Practices.

 You have the following legal rights regarding your PHI: